 California Assembly Bill (AB) 32, the Global Warming Solutions Act of 2006, required the California Air Resources Board (CARB) to establish a statewide GHG emissions cap for 2020 based on 1990 emissions levels.
 AB 32 required CARB to adopt regulations that identify and require selected sectors or categories of emitters of GHGs to report and verify their statewide GHG emissions, and CARB is authorized to enforce compliance with the program.
-Under AB 32, CARB also was required to adopt a statewide GHG emissions levels in 1990, which had to be achieved by 2020.
+Under AB 32, CARB also was required to adopt a statewide GHG emissions limit equivalent to the statewide GHG emissions levels in 1990, which had to be achieved by 2020.
 CARB established this limit in December 2007 at 427 million metric tons of CO2e.
-This is approximately 30 percent below forecasted "business-as-usual" emissions during the period 2002 through 2004 (CARB, 2009).
+This is approximately 30 percent below forecasted "business-as-usual" emissions of 596 million metric tons of CO2e in 2020, and about 10 percent below average annual GHG emissions during the period 2002 through 2004 (CARB, 2009).
 In the interest of achieving the maximum technologically feasible and cost-effective GHG emission reductions, AB 32 permits the use of market-based compliance mechanisms and requires CARB to monitor compliance with and enforce any rule, regulation, order, emissions limitation, emissions reduction measure, or market-based compliance mechanism that it adopts.